 “I can’t,” I started, but words failed me.

-“It’s ok Doctor, it’s probably best we pick this up tomorrow.”
+“It’s ok Doctor, it’s probably best we pick this up again tomorrow.”

 When she had gone I sat and cried.
 Cried in fear, cried for Siti, cried for the girls used as guinea pigs, cried for a world that could wake into such an unimaginable nightmare.